 Another Snow Day . . .
 Last year we ended up with a total of 11 days before it was all said and done.
 This year, we are at a mere 4.
 I actually think the rest of the country has faired far worse than those of us in Northern Michigan.
 We’ve been fortunate, but today was a no-brainer.
 The winds are crazy with whiteout conditions, and it’s bitterly cold.
 So the boys and I are hunkered down in our PJs for a day of forts, picnics, cake for them (I’m on a dreaded, although necessary, “30 Days to Fit” challenge so none for me), hot wheel races, a stuff animal circus and lots and lots of snuggles and books.
 While they steal a nap, I decided to break out my camera to see what I actually took pictures of this week and give you a peek.
 It seems like a lot of math for some reason, but that must have been when I had a quick moment to grab a photo.
 I have to admit, with all the Dibel assessing, Comprehensive Needs Analysis reports, MLPPs (my Michigan friends know what those are) and report cards, the week was kind of a blur.
 It doesn't help that I was out of my room for a day and a half, but at least it will give you some glimpses.

 Each week we focus on a different poem in class, and this week's is The Three Little Kittens.
 I love this poem, because it reminds me of my own three little kittens at home who continually are losing their 'mittens' and other items.
 I always always always have a dramatic play station with three kittens, mittens, a clothes line and a wash board (you can kind of see them in the background).
 Any administrator that believes that Dramatic Play does not have a place in a kindergarten classroom needs to come see how my kinders retell this poem over and over at this station.
 (Hmmm retell?
 Isn't that one of our Common Core Standards?
 Why yes it is!)
 We, as teachers, HAVE to offer these opportunities for our students who are linguistic and musical learners.
-Differentiating means meeting the needs of your students by responding to their interests, their level of readiness and their style of learning.
+Differentiating means meeting the needs of your students by responding to their interests, their level of readiness and their learning profile.

 Cold weather math stations were in high gear this week with some high-intensity bump games going on.